Meet the Board

 The members of the current board of directors bring a wide range of individual talents to the table.
 Elected by the membership to serve three-year terms, board members volunteer their time, skills and collective leadership abilities to help assure that the Festival and Pageant move successfully forward in the new century.

 Fred Sattler is a retired business executive who worked in the field of health care economics and the organization of health care for over 25 years.
-He moved to Laguna Beach (his wife’s hometown) in 1996 from Minnesota to assume the responsibilities of executive vice president of business development for CORE Inc. in Irvine, CA. Fred holds a BA degree from Beloit College and an MBA from Rutgers University.
+He moved to Laguna Beach (his wife’s hometown) in 1996 from Minnesota to assume the responsibilities of executive vice president for business development for CORE Inc. in Irvine, CA. Fred holds a BA degree from Beloit College and an MBA from Rutgers University.
 He has taught Managerial Economics and Finance at three major universities.
 Fred has served on several boards of directors and advisory committees of both for-profit and not-for-profit organizations in the private and public sectors over the years.
-Fred served as Treasurer of the Festival for five years prior to being elected President two years ago.
+Fred served as Treasurer of the Festival for five years prior to being elected President four years ago.
+Fred is the liaison for the Marketing & Public Relations department and chairs the Planning Committee and the Irvine Bowl Policy Committee.

 Wayne Baglin has been a member and enthusiastic supporter of the Festival of Arts since 1981.
 He served as President of the Festival of Arts Board of Directors for three years.
 Wayne serves on the Planning, Scholarship, Human Resources, Bylaws and Policies and Audit Committees, and is Chair of the Restaurant Committee.
 A Laguna Beach resident since 1969, Wayne served three terms on the Laguna Beach City Council, served as Laguna Beach Mayor three times, was Vice President of the Laguna Beach County Water District, served as a Laguna Canyon Foundation board member, and was Chair of the California Regional Water Quality Control Board.
 Wayne is Chair of the Laguna Beach Alliance for the Arts.
 Wayne holds a Bachelor of Arts degree from California State University at Northridge and is owner/broker of an independent Laguna Beach real estate business.
 Wayne and his wife, Faye, are avid collectors of Laguna Beach contemporary art, and both enjoy volunteering their time in support of the arts in Laguna Beach.
 When not working or volunteering, both enjoy the underwater beauty of nature by Scuba diving.